 To let us know how you get on you can email email@example.com.

 Health Plus wealth resource library

-As the months go by we will be building a library of documents which will be accessible here as downloadable PDFs.
+As the months go by we are building a library of documents which are available below as downloadable PDFs:

 To download the article "Healthy Relationship Accounts" click this picture.